redhat-best-practices-for-k8s/certsuite-sample-workload/README.md

 ```
 ## Stop local-test-infra

 To tear down the local test cluster use the following command.
-It may take some time to completely stop both pods:
+It may take some time to completely stop the PUT, OT and PTT:

 ```shell-script
 make clean